TimothyCorrado/small-biz-cybersecurity-toolkit/progress/Entry003.md

 02/16/2025: Applied to 12 jobs yesterday, looking into making a cybersecurity ai generating media.

 02/17/2026: practiced with ai generation, to generate stories and make educational content.

+02/19/2026: looking into pen testing, tryhackme as well